Shimber Berris 1914-15: an old-fashioned war.

 This second, successful attack on the fort system had cost fewer casualties – three men killed and one officer and ten men wounded.
 It had eliminated the potentially dangerous focus for the Mullah’s activities in what he had regarded as an impregnable fortress and its destruction had a real effect on the Somalis.
 To retain some control over the area a contingent of levies was based in and around the Ain valley, with stronger military posts at Burao and Ber.

 But the demands of the World War almost immediately ended any prospect of further, conclusive action against the Mullah.
-With the threat to Aden and demands for troops elsewhere, the Indian government ordered all offensive activity in Somaliland to cease.
+With the Ottoman threat to Aden and demands for troops elsewhere, the Indian government ordered all offensive activity in Somaliland to cease.
 Apart from a few defensive forays by the Camel Corps, responses to hostile raiding, little was done during the rest of the war.
 Thus it was that in 1920, with the overwhelming demands of the World War over with, a full-scale operation could again be waged against the greatly strengthened forces and bases of the Mullah, which had been developed without opposition during the war.
 This major campaign, which involved significant naval, Indian and Somali forces, as well as air power for the first time in Somaliland, led to the award of the Somaliland 1920 clasp and was the final throw of the dice against the Mullah.
 After leading the British authorities a merry dance over more than twenty years, Mohammad ibn Abdullah Hasan apparently succumbed to nothing more than the influenza epidemic which was sweeping the world.
-He died on 23rd November 1920 and is today understandably revered as on of Somalia’s great nationalist leaders.
+He died on 23rd November 1920 and is today understandably revered as one of Somalia’s great nationalist leaders.

 The AGS with clasp Shimber Berris 1914-15 might be regarded as easily earned.
 It was given for participation in either or both (and most men seem to have done both) of the attacks in November 1914 and February 1915.
 It was a medal earned for just a few days fighting of a very “old fashioned” kind (albeit under harsh conditions) at a time when epic causes were being fought out in Europe and elsewhere.
 But it is a rare award and another example of the fact that control of an empire required almost constant military activity “on the spot” even when there were much greater events to divert attention.